 You might also want to take some light-colored plastic and cut it into strips, tie them to the top row as a warning to the dogs that there's something there.
 I'd use a plastic garbage bag, since we all know they'll never degrade.
 The breeze will keep them fluttering and may even help to keep birds out, as well.
 I hope this helps.
 Polly from Michigan

 I was thinking about your situation and realized we have a parallel.
 My daughter's dog was relieving himself all over the back yard.
 Our yard is much smaller than yours and we also experienced a problem of not being able to locate the piles.
 I decided where I'd rather have the deposits, collected a bunch of them in plastic bags, placed the bags in and around the desired location, and when we walked him in the yard, took him to the piles and let him do a good bit of sniffing.

 Then we walked around the yard, letting the dog lead, and steered him back to the piles to do his business.
 That's pretty much all it took to change his habits.
 Probably took 2 days.
 After the next big rain, why don't you try this as possibly most of the mess will have been drenched and dissolved and you can start by marking the appropriate locations.
 In fact, you can gather up the stuff right now and put the bags where you want the dogs to relieve themselves.
 Since you said you have several dogs, how about choosing 4 separate locations so that the dogs don't feel as though they are using a crowded space and stepping in messes.

 When locating poop, I sprinkle kitty litter on it before picking it up.
 This keeps the insects off of it and also makes it easier to pick up.
-I also feel it cuts down on odors and don't believe it is harmful to the soil.

 Dogs already prefer the corners of the "yard" as they'd better not walking on their poop, apparently.
 It's not a question of perfect location of the poop so that to collect them all, as they also dig in the ground and bury them.